Marchand’s OT goal lifts Bruins over Avalanche 2-1

 Nathan MacKinnon scored his 29th goal for Colorado, tying Gabriel Landeskog for the team lead.
 Varlamov had 33 saves as the Avs lost their seventh in a row (0-3-3) but earned a point with a third straight overtime loss.

+“It’s just not good enough,” Varlamov said.
+“We’ve got to find a way to win in overtime.”

+The Avalanche sit four points out of the second wild-card spot in the Western Conference.

-MacKinnon gained control of the puck in the corner before charing the net and beating Halak high on the glove side with 32.1 seconds left in the first.
+MacKinnon gained control of the puck in the corner before charging the net and beating Halak high on the glove side for the game’s first goal with 32.1 seconds left in the first.

 Boston tied it on Moore’s goal nearly four minutes into the second.
 The veteran defenseman’s wrist shot from atop the left circle found its way past a screened Varlamov for his third goal of the season.